What Is a Hypervisor?

 How Does a Hypervisor Work?

-Imagine you have a very powerful server with many CPUs, tons of RAM and plenty of network bandwidth.
+Imagine you have a high-performance server with multiple CPUs, large memory capacity, and ample network bandwidth.
 These components make up your integrated physical hardware.

 Say four different people want to use your physical hardware’s computing resources.
 Instead of allowing each person to use your hardware one at a time, you install a hypervisor, which allows you to orchestrate and manage the division of the hardware resources into four different VMs.

 At the same time, you maintain control over the infrastructure and server security.
-Since each VM instance is logically isolated, it’s typically not possible for one user to access data from the other virtual servers or host operating system.
+VMs are logically isolated, meaning each runs independently with no direct access to the memory or data of other VMs.
+This means it’s typically not possible for one user to access data from the other virtual servers or host operating system.

 There are two main types of hypervisors — type 1 and type 2 hypervisors — that deliver different levels of performance.